gaudetcj/DeepQuaternionNetworks/README.md

 # DeepQuaternionNetworks
-Code for Deep Quaternion Networks
+Paper and code for the paper Deep Quaternion Networks